S-Sharma007/Project_1/README.md

 # Comprehensive DevOps Project: CI/CD Pipeline Setup

 ## Overview
 This project showcases a robust CI/CD pipeline implemented using a suite of modern DevOps tools.
 By following this project, you will gain hands-on experience in setting up, configuring, and using tools like Terraform, Jenkins, SonarQube, JFrog Artifactory, Ansible, Docker, Kubernetes, Helm, Prometheus, and Grafana to streamline software development and deployment processes effectively.
-The project is designed to be a testament to your practical knowledge and skills, making it an excellent addition to your resume..
+The project is designed to be a testament to your practical knowledge and skills, making it an excellent addition to your resume.

 ## Table of Contents
 1. [Project Objectives](#project-objectives)